 Rebecca Lee is an entrepreneur, seasoned communications professional, and community advocate.
 Rebecca delivers more than a decade of strategic communications experience across government, consulting, and nonprofit environments.

 Rebecca was previously Communications Director for the White House Initiative on Asian Americans and Pacific Islanders.
 At the Initiative, she launched the award-winning anti-bullying campaign Act To Change that she now leads as a nonprofit today.

 Rebecca has served in public affairs roles at the U.S. Equal Employment Opportunity Commission and U.S. Department of Health and Human Services.
 Rebecca joined the federal government as a Presidential Management Fellow (PMF), selected from graduate programs across the country in 2011.
 Rebecca holds a Bachelor’s degree from Cornell University and a Master’s degree from Columbia University.
 At Cornell, Rebecca led a diverse coalition to found the Asian & Asian-American Center (A3C).

 Rebecca serves on the Advisory Council of the Conference on Asian Pacific American Leadership (CAPAL).
 Her leadership as Chair in 2013 helped transform CAPAL from an all-volunteer organization to one with paid, full-time staff.

-Jill Yu, Managing Director & Co-Founder
+Jill Yu, Co-Founder (she/her)

 In 2015, Jill served as an Advisor at the White House Initiative on Asian Americans and Pacific Islanders.
 She worked on critical initiatives including “Act to Change”, promoting enrollment for healthcare, organizing the philanthropic and public and private partnership event at the White House, and working with senior federal agency executives in how their agency can better serve Asian American populations.